 Climate modelling to the year 2070 indicates that land south of the Princes Highway between Lucknow and Johnsonville and the Tambo River flats south of Bruthen and the Nicholson River between Lake King and Sarsfield is at risk from sea level rise and storm surge.
-Modelling of 1 in 100 year flood events indicates that this land and land around Nowa Nowa is also at risk of inundation from such an event.
-There is also land with potential for coastal acid sulfate soil, which if disturbed and not managed, can result in corrosion of buildings and infrastructure as well as negatively impact the environment.
 Extensive areas of native vegetation are found within and surrounding the precinct in national and state reserves posing significant bushfire hazard.